crocusllc/ptt/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache 2 License.
+See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.